+Document

-Document Signatures In-Lieu of Filing Fee Petition A candidate may submit a petition containing signatures of registered voter's in-lieu of paying the filing fee in order to run for office.
+Signatures In-Lieu of Filing Fee Petition

+A candidate may submit a petition containing signatures of registered voter's in-lieu of paying the filing fee in order to run for office.
 The signatures submitted may cover all, or a portion, of the filing fee.

 Signers shall be voters in the district or political subdivision in which the candidate is to be voted on.
-Signers do not need to be registered voters who disclosed a preference for any party when signing candidacy papers for a candidate seeking nomination to a voter-nominated office.
+With respect to any candidacy for partisan office, signers shall be affiliated registered voters who disclosed a preference, pursuant to Section 2151, for the party, if any, in which the nomination is proposed.
+Signers need not be registered voters who disclosed a preference for any party when signing candidacy papers for a candidate seeking nomination to a voter-nominated office.

 Signatures in lieu of filing fee petitions may be submitted to the elections official on an on-going basis.

-(Administrative Code §20533) The petitions must be filed with the county elections official in the county where circulated no later than 5 p.m. on February 7 .
-No additional signatures may be filed after February 7.
+The petitions must be filed with the county elections official in the county where circulated:

+- no later than 5 p.m. on November 8 (for judicial candidates filing Declarations of Intention) and prior to filing a Declaration of Intention, or - no later than 5 p.m. on November 8 (for all other candidates) and prior to filing a Declaration of Candidacy which cannot be done until the nomination signature requirement has been satisfied.

+No additional signatures may be filed after either Declaration has been filed; however, supplemental signatures may be filed to replace signatures in the original filings that were found invalid (§8106(b)(3)).
 The elections official shall notify the candidate of the number of invalid signatures within 10 days of filing.
+The candidate shall cover the deficiency either by submitting a supplemental petition prior to the November 8th deadline or by paying the balance due of the filing fee at the time of filing a Declaration of Candidacy.

 If a petition is submitted containing numerous duplicate signatures in order to file a larger number of signatures-in-lieu, those signatures will be disqualified and credit toward the filing fee will not be given to them.
 The candidate must either pay the full amount remaining of the filing fee or forfeit the opportunity to be a candidate.

 That portion of the filing fee not covered by the signatures must be paid in full before the Declaration of Intention or Declaration of Candidacy and Nomination Petition may be filed.

-If forms are issued as Signatures-In-Lieu Petitions, they must be returned by the deadlines listed above.
-DO NOT use the Signatures-In-Lieu Petitions for collecting nomination signatures during the Nomination Petition signature gathering period from February 12 to March 9.
+Signatures In-Lieu of Filing Fee Petition - (continued) If forms are issued as Signatures-In-Lieu Petitions, they must be returned by the deadlines listed above.
+DO NOT use the Signatures-In-Lieu Petitions for collecting nomination signatures during the Nomination Petition signature gathering period from November 13 to December 8.
 Candidates must obtain a Nomination petition during that period in order to collect any nomination signatures that may be needed.
-The names and addresses of candidates requesting Signature-In-Lieu Petitions is considered public information (Elections Code §8105, 8106) Who files Optional for All candidates Deadline February 7, 2018 - Legislative office, congressional & local candidates
+The names and addresses of candidates requesting Signature-In-Lieu Petitions is considered public information (Elections Code §8105, 8106) Who files Optional for All candidates Deadline ◆ November 8, 2023 - Legislative office, congressional & local candidates